levlaz/ld-ads-demo/README.md

 ### Building

-You can run `mvn compile assembly:single` to build this project for the first time.
+You can run `mvn compile assembly:single` to build this project.
+Do this initially and if you make changs to the code.

 ### Running